 Staff summed the baseline NOx emissions from both locomotives and drayage trucks for each calendar year (i.e., emissions before implementation of In-Use Locomotive and ACF regulations), and separately for the projected NOx emissions for locomotives and trucks after implementation of CARB regulations.
 The difference between baseline and projected emissions provides an estimate of the statewide projected NOx emission reductions from both In-Use Locomotive and ACF regulations each year.
-The default emission reductions targets specified in PR 2306 Table 1 are the percent reductions of total statewide projected NOx emissions, from both locomotives and drayage trucks for each calendar year.
+The default emission reductions targets specified in PR 2306 Table 1 are the percent reductions of total statewide projected NOx emissions with state regulations, compared to the total statewide baseline NOx emissions, from both locomotives and drayage trucks for each calendar year.
 Table 3-4 replicates PR 2306 Table 1 and lists emission reductions targets for any milestone year up to 2050 to be achieved by any freight rail yard that is applicable to PR 2306.